bcmyers/argonautica/argonautica-py/README.md

   - Windows: Download a pre-built binary [here](http://releases.llvm.org/download.html)
 - **argonautica:**
   - `pip install --upgrade pip` or `pip install setuptools-rust`.
 Note: setuptool-rust is not required if you have pip version 10.0 or above
-  - `pip install argonautica -v`.
+  - `pip install argonautica`.
 Unfortunately, this step may take several minutes, as argonautica needs to compile it's Rust code for your specific CPU (due to its use of SIMD instructions).
 The upside, however, is that once compiled, argonautica should run blazingly fast

 ## Usage